neroliang/Cloud-platform-csam-demo/Description-01.md

 Either by dashboard or command terminal (Web portal dashboard get defined by SQL/HCL)
 Visual: A simple red/green light for each policy rule

+Sometimes, we may see multiple, overlapping policy standards get used in some platform, which often incur duplicate alerts or non-compliance reports;
+For Business Impact: "Alert Fatigue" leads to critical security warnings being ignored.
+Decision-makers lack a "Single Source of Truth" or single standard to gauge overall security posture.

+Multiple Cloud platform policies doubles up efforts of monitoring compliance and maintaining policy definition up-to-date.

+Relying "point-in-time" snapshots of policy compliance data, cause losing insights on how Cloud engineer/platform team is making continusous improvement/optimization